 For most people this is a once-in-a-lifetime trip, so we thought we'd put together this guide to answer any questions you might have, and ensure that you get the most out of your trip to the Galapagos...

 Where are the Galapagos Islands?

-600 miles to the west of Ecuador, remotely located on the Equator in the Pacific Ocean.
+600 miles to the west of Ecuador, in a remote location on the Equator way out in the Pacific Ocean.